 - Department of Mental Health

-- Department of Aging and Independent Living (DAIL)
+- Department of Disabilities, Aging and Independent Living (DAIL)

-- The USCRI VT Field Office (formerly known as the Vermont Refugee Resettlement Program works with New Americans and refugees coming into the state and links to wellness resources, including 802Quits.
+- The USCRI VT Field Office (formerly known as the Vermont Refugee Resettlement Program), which works with New Americans and refugees coming into the state and links to wellness resources, including 802Quits.
 Discover more about USCRI’s work in Vermont.

-- Regional planning and zoning committees across the state influence community/town planning and design to keep areas free of smoke and tobacco.
+- Regional planning and zoning committees across the state, that can help influence community and town planning and design to keep areas free of smoke and tobacco.